Troubleshoot

 On Mac OS, KordsKontrol is using a Third-party library to communicate Sysex messages to all the controllers (except Maschine controllers); this library is called CoreMIDI4J, and seeing the mention of this name in the controller port name is a good sign, it means that KordsKontrol is using the correct version of the port (the one provided by the library)

-The ‘fromOUT” port is optional, if you do not need to use external clock or switch pedal, you can simply select ‘none’
+The ‘fromOUT” port is optional, if you do not need to use external clock or switch pedal to pilot the change to next chords in Performance page from your destination instrument or daw, you can simply select ‘none’.

-Concerning Ableton Launchpads, it is important to disable these controllers as controller surface within Ableton Live, other while, if you use Ableton and KordsKontrol simultaneously, Live will force them to leave their Standalone mode (where you can access a programmer sub-mode that KordsKontrol is using) an enter so-called Live mode to control Live.
+Concerning Ableton Launchpads, it is important to disable these controllers as controller surface within Ableton Live, other while, if you use Ableton and KordsKontrol simultaneously, Live will force them to leave their Programmer mode, that KordsKontrol is using, and enter a so-called DAW layout (part of Live mode) to control Live.
+This is preventing Programmer mode to work.

 Also, KordsKontrol has to be exited properly to ensure MIDI resources are freed up.
 Please try to never kill the application, other while you may have issues when you launch application again (ports not freed, requiring a system reboot).